- Usage Example

 - The number and size of items to process.

 - The current load on the Push API queue (which is multi-tenant).

-- The current load on the document processing manager queue (which is multi-tenant).
+- The current load on the document processing manager (DPM) queue (which is multi-tenant).

 - The index commit frequency (typically every minute, although the index commits immediately when its queue reaches a certain threshold).

 - The Coveo Cloud platform infrastructure scaling delays (e.g., it can take a few seconds to provision an AWS Lambda function container).